Organizing Kids Clothes With ADHD: A Closet System That Finally Worked

 Eventually, I took almost everything out of her dresser and moved her daily clothes into the closet — all hung up and grouped by type.

-Here’s what helped the most:
+Here’s what helped the most with ADHD clothing organization:

 • Hang everything — even pants and shorts